sydpeay/to-do-app/README.md

 - Each task is displayed on the frontend as a separate card
 - There is a form which creates new tasks and transforms to show additional form elements on focus
 - I can mark each task done and delete each task from the list and local storage
-- I can filter tasks based on tags, done status, and due date
+- I can filter tasks based on done status and due date
 - I can toggle between multiple themes